 It is important to download both the macro and the list of models (PDF document).
 The list of models includes a visual depiction of every regression path that can be run in PROCESS.
 Dr. Hayes has assigned a number to each model in the list.
 Three examples are presented below in screenshots from the PDF document.

-Model 1 demonstrates a simple moderation path:
+The demonstration of Model 1 states a simple moderation path:

 Model 4 demonstrates a simple mediation path: